GunnyMarc/federated-learning/GETTING_STARTED.md

     at
     examples in the
     `examples / ` directory
-- 🐛 Report
+- Report
 issues
 on
 GitHub
-- 📧 Contact: your.email @ example.com
+- 📧 Contact: marc@techgeezer.io

 ## Resources